SerenityOS/serenity/Base/usr/share/man/man5/Shell.md

 ##### For Loops
 For Loops evaluate a sequence of commands once per element in a given list.
 The shell has two forms of _for loops_, one with an explicitly named iteration variable, and one with an implicitly named one.
-The general syntax follows the form `for name in expr { sequence }`, and allows omitting the `name in` part to implicitly name the variable `it`.
+The general syntax follows the form `for index index_name name in expr { sequence }`, and allows omitting the `index index_name name in` part to implicitly name the variable `it`.

+It should be noted that the `index index_name` section is optional, but if supplied, will require an explicit iteration variable as well.
+In other words, `for index i in foo` is not valid syntax.

-A for-loop evaluates the _sequence_ once per every element in the _expr_, seetting the local variable _name_ to the element being processed.
+A for-loop evaluates the _sequence_ once per every element in the _expr_, seetting the local variable _name_ to the element being processed, and the local variable _enum name_ to the enumeration index (if set).

 The Shell shall cancel the for loop if two consecutive commands are interrupted via SIGINT (\^C), and any other terminating signal aborts the loop entirely.